msarifin29/example-axum-api/Readme.md

 - Port already in use: change `tcp.port` in `dev.toml`.
 - If tests fail due to DB state, re-create DB or run migration SQL files again.

----

-If you want, I can also:

-- add a `Makefile`/`justfile` with run/test commands,
-- add a small Docker Compose file with Postgres for local dev,
-- or wire up sqlx migrations and a script to run them automatically.

----

-Happy hacking!